Find out what’s new and upcoming at Universal Studios Singapore in the August 2017 park update.

 The Memorial is filled with many gibberish names that look real, but what really stood out were these portraits.

 Anyway, it seems to be working well – the Memorial has stopped passers-by, and some seemed quite disturbed.
 At first.

-Stay tuned for more Halloween Horror Nights updates, soon!Subscribe to dejiki.com or Like our Facebook page for notifications of updates:
+Stay tuned for more Halloween Horror Nights updates, soon!Subscribe to Dejiki.com or Like my Facebook page for notifications of updates.